edgedb/edgedb/docs/edgeql/select.rst

 Another handy use for backlinks is using them to filter and find items when doing a ``select`` (or an ``update`` or other operation, of course).
-This can work as a nice shortcut when you have the id of one object that links to a second object without a link back to the first.
+This can work as a nice shortcut when you have the ID of one object that links to a second object without a link back to the first.

-Spider-Man's villains always have a grudging respect for him, and their names can be displayed to reflect that if we know the id of a movie that they starred in.
+Spider-Man's villains always have a grudging respect for him, and their names can be displayed to reflect that if we know the ID of a movie that they starred in.
 (Note the ability to :ref:`cast <ref_eql_casts>` from a ``uuid`` to an object type, which was added in EdgeDB 3.0!)